vaadin/flow/flow-server/README.md

 The flow plugins get installed to `node_modules/@vaadin` which means that using them we should use the for `@vaadin/${plugin-name}`

-In most cases the plugin should be added to `webpack.generated.js` as they are for internal use.
+As the plugins are meant for internal use the are added to `webpack.generated.js` and used from there.

 First we need to import the webpack plugin